Frucht graph

-In the mathematical field of graph theory, the Frucht graph is a cubic graph with 12 vertices, 18 edges, and no nontrivial symmetries.
+In graph theory, the Frucht graph is a cubic graph with 12 vertices, 18 edges, and no nontrivial symmetries.
 It was first described by Robert Frucht in 1949.

 The Frucht graph can be constructed from the LCF notation: [−5,−2,−4,2,5,−2,2,5,−2,−5,4,2].
+This describes it as a cubic graph in which two of the three adjacencies of each vertex form part of a Hamiltonian cycle and the numbers specify how far along the cycle to find the third neighbor of each vertex.

 Properties

-The Frucht graph is one of the five smallest cubic graphs possessing only a single graph automorphism, the identity: every vertex can be distinguished topologically from every other vertex.
+The Frucht graph is a cubic graph, because three vertices are incident to every vertex, thereby the degree of every vertex is 3.
+It is one of the five smallest cubic graphs possessing only a single graph automorphism, the identity: every vertex can be distinguished topologically from every other vertex.
 Such graphs are called asymmetric (or identity) graphs.
 Frucht's theorem states that any finite group can be realized as the group of symmetries of a graph, and a strengthening of this theorem, also due to Frucht, states that any finite group can be realized as the symmetries of a 3-regular graph.
 The Frucht graph provides an example of this strengthened realization for the trivial group.